Mercedes Dismantled A Tesla Model X Ahead Of Their Own Electric SUV Launch– Was It A Shady Move?

 Instead of buying a new or used one, Mercedes rented one from a German couple through a rental company called Sixt.
 The couple planned to go on vacation and loaned their car to the company.
 Daimler, Mercedes’ parent company rented it from Sixt and took the vehicle apart.
 They tested it, put it back together and returned it to Sixt.
 The couple who owns the Tesla Model X had no idea that their electric vehicle was being used in this way.

 Daimler didn’t just dismantle the vehicle.
 They drove it at their test track in Sindelfingen, Germany, and carried out heat and vibration tests on it.
-Electrek reports that they also drove it to Barcelona, Spain.
+Electrek reported that they also drove it to Barcelona, Spain.

 Mercedes benchmarked and dismantled a Tesla Model X in the weirdest way ahead of launching its own electric SUV https://t.co/dAzqfQ9w0x pic.twitter.com/33SThjUNkE